Safer Routes to School

 We are the Safer Routes to School Group and our aim is to give our children the opportunity to socialise, feel more independent, confident, happier and healthier while teaching them how to be safe on the road.

-We also organise road safety campaigns, with the help of The Parish Council, Police and Fire Brigade, to help parents and children understand how important it is to avoid driving or parking on or near the school premises and have been successful in securing funding to purchase cones, signage and CCTV to improve road safety around the school entrance.
-This has resulted in a significant decrease in traffic around the school entrance over the last year.
+We also organise road safety campaigns, with the help of The Parish Council, Police and Fire Brigade, to help parents/carers and children understand how important it is to avoid driving or parking on or near the school premises.

 Thank you very much!